-Sharp Objects, HBO’s latest foray into prestige literary adaptations, begins with a montage of the signs and streets of a small town.
-We pass the quarter-filled parking lot of downtown center, with American flags flying at each light pole.
+Sharp Objects, NOW TV’s latest foray into prestige literary adaptations, begins with a montage of the signs and streets of a small town.
+We pass the quarter-filled parking lot of downtown centre, with American flags flying at each light pole.
 We see the four men sitting on a bench outside the barber shop, the dim glow of the Great Wall Chinese restaurant, the balloons beckoning people inside the gift shop.
 Finally, the official introduction, painted onto a green wall: “Welcome to Wind Gap, Missouri.”

 Even before meeting the show’s characters, we steep ourselves in Wind Gap.
 That’s because when it comes to Sharp Objects, setting is character.
 In order to understand what motivates people like Camille Preaker (Amy Adams), the journalist sent back to her hometown to investigate the deaths of two pre-teen girls, or Adora Crellin (Patricia Clarkson), her controlling mother, you must first understand the politics of Wind Gap.
 But will you, Sharp Objects fan, be able to travel to Wind Gap yourself to take photos in front of the Crellins’ stately Victorian mansion?